 • skills in designing and developing a digital outcome • advanced digital media skills • an understanding of what is good design • project planning • computational thinking • evaluating • an understanding of HCI (Human Computer Interaction)

 In Term 1 some time will be spent on students developing skills in their area of interest.
 In Terms 2 and 3 students will decide on a project and spend this time designing, creating and sharing to produce a completed digital technologies outcome.

 Students can choose their own direction, based on their prior experiences and interests.
 Students are able to take both DTM21 and DTP21 should they wish to work on a bigger project combining both areas.

 Types of projects could be:

-Careers -Database Development & Administration, Design/Product Development Engineer, Game Developer, Graphic Designer, ICT Multimedia Designer Developers, Product Evaluator, Software Developer/Engineer, Software Tester, UX/UI Designers, Web Developer.
-Work for companies like: Kathmandu, Spark, Orion Health, Tait Communications, CerebralFix, Vodafone.
+Careers: Database Development & Administration, Design/Product Development Engineer, Game Developer, Graphic Designer, ICT Multimedia Designer Developers, Product Evaluator, Software Developer/Engineer, Software Tester, UX/UI Designers, Web Developer.
+Work for companies such as Kathmandu, Spark, Orion Health, Tait Communications, CerebralFix, Vodafone.